Stromdahl/configs/README.md

+# Configs
-# My personal dev-ops repo for managing my servers and workstations
+My personal dev-ops repo for managing my servers and workstations

 ## How to use